larntz/lemmy-directory/content/community/infosec.pub/giac.md

 ---
 title: "GIAC"
 name: "giac"
-description: "A community for discussing SANS GIAC security certifications and their associated courses. "
+description: "A community for discussing SANS GIAC security certifications and their associated courses.
+Please keep posts related to the community topic and respectful towards others.
+No sharing or distributing course or certification exam content in accordance with SANS / GIAC policy.
+Requests for extra practice exams are more than welcome."
 type: community
-date: "2023-06-16 11:05:57"
+date: "2023-06-16 22:55:53"
 draft: false
 nsfw: false
 actor_id: "https://infosec.pub/c/giac"
 host: infosec.pub
 lastmod: "{[ .Updated }}"
 subscribers: 5
-posts: 1
+posts: 3
 comments: 0
-weight: 1
+weight: 3
 dau: 1
 wau: 1
 mau: 1